ericvitale/ST-Revalver/README.md

 # ST-Revalver

 ## Summary
 Manage your valves with SmartThings like a boss.
 Revalver allows you to group your valves and control them as a single group or to create smaller groups or control individual valves with different automations.

-Example automations:
+Automations Include:

 **Water Sensor** - Most obvious application.